CompassSecurity/pipeleak/readme.md

 `shodan` command: use the Shodan command to identify gitlab instances that might allow for anyone to register. this command assumes a JSON file from a Shodan export. example query: `title:"Sign in GitLab"`

+`runners` command: Identify all (shared) runners which are available globally or through a group where the user has at least developer access.

 ## Customizing Scan Rules

 When you run Pipeleak for the first time, it generates a `rules.yml` file based on [this repository](https://github.com/mazen160/secrets-patterns-db/blob/master/db/rules-stable.yml).
 You can customize your scan rules by modifying this file as needed.